-Before conducting the test don’t forget to gather and document the demographics, as well as info about the hardware set up of each tester such as HMD, GPU, and CPU for the remote studies.
-Of course, we are talking about more or less experienced user testers in this case.
+Before conducting the test, don’t forget to gather and document the demographics, as well as info about the hardware set up of each tester such as HMD, GPU, and CPU for the remote studies.

 If you are testing with new users, it’s important to make sure the issue they encountered is not caused by a lack of knowledge about how to use controllers.
 Make sure you explain it before you test, so you can see that the users are stuck because of in-game settings and behaviors, but not because they don’t know how to push the button inside of VR or how to grab an object.
 Don’t test the controllers, test your app.